 Turn your home into a wilderness with hidden treasure and your kids as hunting pirates.
 This kind of kids activities at home will give them something fun to do, and treasure hunts are an excellent way for you to get more involved with your kids and learn about their interests.
 Treasure Hunt can be played as individuals or teams competing for time.

 The goal of the game is to lead the seekers through a set of clues that takes them from place to place to find a treasure.
 The “seekers” need to read each clue they find and figure out the next location.
 Children get the starter clue.
 It tells them the site to hunt for the next clue on their way to the treasure.
-As many or as few clues can be prepared and hid.
+As many or as few clues can be prepared and hidden.
 The final clue leads to the treasure.

 Make it more fun: Keep the clues from your treasure hunt for next time.
 You can just mix up the order and hide the note in a new spot at each location.